AnkiTools/AnkiSharp/README.md

 - Basic use : https://www.youtube.com/watch?v=UesrtZkuEKg&t=3s
 - Automatic audio creation : https://www.youtube.com/watch?v=uG-NWQGlYvM

+### Debug

+AnkiSharp is using SourceLink (https://github.com/dotnet/sourcelink).
+It helps you debugging your program using this nuget.

+If you encounter an exception coming from Ankisharp:

+	- Put a breakpoint on the function which as a problem
+	- Once on the breakpoint, click on the 'Step Into' button (F11)

+Then you will be redirected in the AnkiSharp nuget code.
+Finally, please report the issue and start contributing.

 ### Basic use
 ``` csharp
 AnkiSharp.Anki test = new AnkiSharp.Anki(_NAME_OF_ANKI_PACKAGE_);